-Students are placed into ENGL 1110 with an ACT score of 19 or higher or an ACT score of 18 or lower with a HS GPA of 2.76 or higher.
+Students are placed into ENGL 1110 with an ACT score of 18 or higher, an SAT score of 940 or higher, or an Accuplacer score of 263 or higher.

 REQUIRED TEXTS AND ANCILLARY MATERIALS (REQUIRED)

 (Provide full text citations including author, title, publisher, edition and copyright year for all books and ancillary, recommended, optional, or supplemental materials printed and electronic.
 If your course is OTM/TAG, or CTAG be sure to also include ISBN numbers).